henrikdepresno/aged-care-portal/README.md

 # AgedCarePortal

-To run the portal, head to http://aged-care.herokuapp.com/ and wait a minuto for the app to exit sleep mode.
+To run the portal, head to http://aged-care.herokuapp.com/ and wait a minute for the app to exit sleep mode.

 Documentation for the app can be found here: